-A friend told me about a horror experience he had in college.
+A friend told me about a frightening experience he had in college.
 Seems he took one of those throw away courses that you sometimes need to take to fill up electives and he chose what he thought would be an easy class.
 It was called, “Human Growth and Development.”
 It was a general health course about hygiene, reproduction, birth, adolescence, adulthood and old age.

 One day they had a film called “The Miracle of Life” and it was during the days when all films were on the old school technology called VHS.
-The teacher was rather awkward when it came to machines and technology but fumbled her way through showing the video tape of a birth.
+The teacher was rather awkward when it came to machines and technology but fumbled her way through showing the videotape of a birth.
 And it was a graphic and full-frontal video of a birth.
-You saw everything as the baby came out into the midwife’s hands, cleaned up and handed to its mother.
+You saw everything as the baby came out into the midwife’s hands, cleaned up and handed it to its mother.

 That is when the fumbling teacher turned to discuss the scene with the class of red-faced college students.
-As she turned she thought she hit the stop button on the VHS machine but she hit rewind and to the horror of the class, with her back to the screen explaining what had just occurred, the class sat mouths agape as the tape ran backward and they saw in slow motion the midwife take the new born baby out of the mothers arms and shove it back where it came from.
+As she turned she thought she hit the stop button on the VHS machine but she hit rewind and to the horror of the class, with her back to the screen explaining what had just occurred, the class sat mouths agape as the tape ran backward and they saw in slow motion the midwife take the newborn baby out of the mothers arms and shove it back where it came from.

 You know those students are in therapy to this day.